achimkrause/website/posts/qrcli.md

 date: 2025-05-07
 ---

-It is 2025 and somehow we still don't have a completely satisfactory solution to quickl move small pieces of data between all our various devices.
+It is 2025 and somehow we still don't have a completely satisfactory solution to quickly move small pieces of data between all our various devices.
 For files, we have various cloud storage options that work quite well, but I frequently find myself in the situation that I have a link on one device that I want to quickly move to another, or a wifi password that I have manually copy, or similar.

 What I find surprisingly convenient is the Android feature of sharing wifi between phones through a QR code.
 You tap "share" in your wifi menu, hold the resulting QR code into the other persons phone camera, and they are connected.
 Inspired by this, I have sometimes resorted to use one of these online QR code generators on my computer, for example to get a zoom link from an ongoing meeting onto my tablet to connect that.
 These are full of ads and some of them have annoying UI, so this never quite felt like a good solution, even though it was reasonable effective.